 - Metadata.
 Sometimes managing editors, often editorial assistants

 - Contact information.
 Usually editorial assistants

-- Schedules set-up.
+- To-dos set-up.
 Usually editorial assistants, sometimes production

 Who is responsible for your metadata, in your company?
 Ideally it’s someone senior, because your metadata is your shop front to the outside world.
 If data is incorrect in Consonance, it’s incorrect on Amazon, and around the supply chain.